-I have served Ohio and Cleveland as a medical malpractice attorney for 32 years.
-I’ve helped many injured victims and their families, and I’ve encountered many patients who were told by health care professionals that their injuries were unavoidable.
+I have served the residents of Cleveland and most Southern Ohio cities as a medical malpractice attorney for 33 years.
+I’ve helped many injured victims and their families, but often encountered many patients who were told by health care professionals that their injuries were unavoidable.

 This is often untrue.

 Statistically, over 1.3 million people per year are injured by hospital malpractice, physician errors, or incidents leading to medical negligence claims.
 The Journal of the American Medical Association reports that approximately 225,000 wrongful deaths occur every year due to medical malpractice.

 Most shocking about these numbers is that less than 10% of all medical malpractice claims are ever pursued.
 Many victims of medical negligence and malpractice never bring a claim, and they never exercise the right to be compensated for their injuries.